xenya52/xenya52/README.md

 <pre>
  💁‍♀️ My name is Lucy
  🎨 I make Pixelart and Chiptune
- 👩‍💻 Loves to code in Cpp, Java and Rust
+ 👩‍💻 Loves to code in Java, Golang and Rust
 </pre>

 Tech stack